mirceaulinic/mirceaulinic.github.io/_posts/2016-11-17-network-orchestration-with-salt-and-napalm.md

 subtitle: Because rendering templates is simply not enough
 ---

 Automation is the new buzzword in networking today.
-By automation many people understand a configuration management system, i.e. keeping the configuration of their devices consistent across their networks.
-Which is perfectly fine if that's all you want from your devices, it is already a big step forward.
+By automation many people understand a configuration management system, i.e. keeping the devices' configuration consistent across the network.
+Which is perfectly fine if that's all you want, it is already a big step forward.
 But there are many use cases when you need much more than that!
-Therefore, in order to avoid any ambiguity, we should use a different term: orchestration - which is... what SREs have been doing for years on servers.
-Of course configuration management is one of the required features, but not limited to: retrieving essential information about your devices and reacting are equally important.
+Therefore, in order to avoid any ambiguity, we *have* to use the right term: orchestration - which is... what SREs have been doing for years on servers.
+Of course configuration management is one of the required features, but not limited to: retrieving essential information about your devices, reacting to events and coordination are equally important.

 ## Motivation